UAComputerScience/markturn-tjs186/Report.md

 ```

 ### _cmake_
-Cmake is a tool to manage the construction of source code.
-CMake was originally in conjuction to [Make](#make) and only used to generate Makefiles.
-However, CMake in its current form can be used in conjuction with [ninja](#ninja) and others like Visual Studio and Xcode.
+Cmake is a tool to manage the construction of build files.
+CMake was originally developed to create [Make](#make) files and was only used to generate Makefiles.
+However, CMake in its current form can be used in conjunction with [ninja](#ninja) and others like Visual Studio and Xcode.

 Example using cmake with bash:
 ```